nicopujia/website/content/pages/about.md

 I am Nicolás Pujia, a nonconformist **software developer** from **Argentina** who has been [creating](/portfolio.html) all kinds of applications and 2D video games since 2020.

-If my skills & experience can be useful for you, feel free to [contact me](mailto:nicolaspujia@icloud.com).
+If my skills and experience can benefit you, feel free to [contact me](mailto:nicolaspujia@icloud.com).

 ### Skills